grocerycrud/documentation/2.x/api/where.md

 $crud->callbackBeforeUpdate(function ($stateParameters) {
     if ($stateParameters->data['country'] !== 'USA') {
+        // Custom error message only available on enterprise
         $callback = new \GroceryCrud\Core\Error\ErrorMessage();
         $callback->setMessage('We are sorry but you are not allowed to change the country');
         return $callback;